MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 ## Register a client application with Azure Active Directory

 As part of the Office 365 subscription provisioning process, an associated Azure AD tenant is created.
 The Azure AD tenant provides identity and access management for Office 365 *user accounts* and *application accounts*.
-Applications that require access to secured APIs (such as MIP APIs), require an application account in order to sign in and authenticate.
+Applications that require access to secured APIs (such as MIP APIs), require an application account.

-Upon sign-in, accounts are represented by a *security principal*, which encapsulates the account's identity configuration for access control, etc. Security principals that represent an application account (such as an application built with the MIP SDK), are referred to as a [*service principal*](/azure/active-directory/develop/developer-glossary#service-principal-object).
+For authentication and authorization at runtime, accounts are represented by a *security principal*, which is derived from the account's identity information.
+Security principals that represent an application account are referred to as a [*service principal*](/azure/active-directory/develop/developer-glossary#service-principal-object).

-To create an application account for use with MIP SDK client applications:
+To register an application account in Azure AD for use with MIP SDK client applications:

   > [!IMPORTANT]
   > To access Azure AD tenant management for account creation, you'll need to sign in to the Azure portal with a user account that is a member of the ["Owner" role on the subscription](/azure/billing/billing-add-change-azure-subscription-administrator).
 Depending on the configuration of your tenant, you may also need to be a member of the "Global Admininstrator" directory role to [register an application](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).